 Technology is all around us and permeates every aspect of our modern existence.
 Advances and innovations have made many of our daily tasks easier to accomplish and have enriched our professional and personal lives.

 Technology's dizzying growth rate shows us that technology literacy is essential to our daily lives.
 So, today we’re diving into the concept of technology literacy, including what it is, a comparison between media and technology literacy, essential elements, skills, and examples.
+Let us learn more about technology literacy.

 What Is Technology Literacy?